security-force-monitor/research-handbook/source/persons_postings.rst

 Guidance on use
 ~~~~~~~~~~~~~~~

-Ranks for security forces are usually established in law or policy, or listed on websites of security forces themselves.
-Best practice is find this citation first and then use this contextual citation for any other citation referencing a rank with an abbreviation, such as "Lt.
+Ranks for security forces are usually established in law or policy or listed on websites of security forces themselves.
+Best practice is to find this citation first and then use this contextual citation for any other citation referencing a rank with an abbreviation, such as "Lt.
 Col." for Lieutenant Colonel.
 In some countries ranks are refenced with a dash "-" rather than a space between words.
-Generally SFM aims to avoid entering dashes or other additional punctuation into data, and thus would enter ``Brigadier General`` rather than ``Brigadier-General``.
+Generally, SFM aims to avoid entering dashes or other additional punctuation into data and thus would enter ``Brigadier General`` rather than ``Brigadier-General``.

 first_precise:range